top of page

 Step 2: Interview

-• If you are under 25, we ask that you bring a parent, carer or an adult you knew as a child.
+• If you are under 25, we ask that a parent, carer, or an adult who knew you during childhood attend part of the assessment to provide developmental history.

-• If you are over 25, you are welcome to bring a support person.
+• If you are over 25, you are welcome to bring a support person if you would find that helpful.

 Step 3: Questionnaires